Vignesh-Jothi/task-manager-dasktop/README.md

 ## Overview

-TaskManager is a **local-first**, **privacy-focused** desktop application for managing tasks with intelligent prioritization, deadline tracking, and seamless integrations.
+Tasktronaut is a **local-first**, **privacy-focused** desktop application for managing tasks with intelligent prioritization, deadline tracking, and seamless integrations.
 Built on Electron, it provides a native desktop experience with offline-first capabilities, automatic backups, and customizable themes.

-### Why TaskManager?
+### Why Tasktronaut?

 - **🔒 Privacy First**: All data stored locally on your machine
 - **⚡ Offline Ready**: Works without internet connection